zhonghuashu/example-cpp/CONTRIBUTING.md

   // Header file content
   #endif // MODULE_FILEIO_H
   ```
-- **Sentence case:** Markdown files and code comments should use sentence case: only the first letter of the first word is capitalized, and the rest are lowercase (e.g., Use "Module usage", not "Module Usage" or "MODULE USAGE").
+- **Title case (First letter only)**: All headings and section titles in Markdown files and documentation should use title case with only the first letter capitalized and the rest lowercase (e.g., use "Project general coding standards", not "Project General Coding Standards" or "PROJECT GENERAL CODING STANDARDS").

 ## Adding new modules
 - Place new source files in the appropriate `src/` subdirectory.